b-lukaszuk/BS_wJ_eng/contents/cheque.md

 numeral](https://en.wikipedia.org/wiki/English_numerals) with the words.
 Case in point would be to write a sum of money on a cheque or to display it in a finance (perhaps bank) app.
 So here is a task for you.
-Write a program in Julia that for any number, let's say in the range 1 to 999,999 returns its transcription with words.
+Write a program in Julia that for any number let's say in the range of 1 to 999,999 returns its transcription with words.

 ## Solution {#sec:cheque_solution}